JOB PROFILE

 Additionally, some EHCP Writer jobs may offer additional benefits such as pension schemes or paid leave.

-What Skills Does an EHC Plan Writer Need?
+What skills does an EHC Plan Writer need?

 Key skills of an EHC Plan Writer include:

 • Ability to manage multiple cases and a potentially busy workload.
+EHC Plan Writers must be able to maintain accuracy and attention to detail no matter how many cases they are working on.

 • The ability to empathise and mediate in order to resolve complex situations.
+This is essential for EHC Plan Writers who must effectively communicate with families and ensure they feel heard in the EHCP process.

 • Attention to detail and quality.
 Due to the lack of a universal EHC plan template, many Ofsted local area inspections have reported an inconsistency in the quality of EHC plans.

-EHC Plan Writer Jobs.
+EHC Plan Writer jobs.

 If you're searching for your next career opportunity, why not take a look at all the latest EHC Plan Writer jobs available now?